EOxServer/eoxserver/users/instance_creation.rst

 * ``COMPONENTS``: The EOxServer components enabled for this instance.
 This is the main way how the active functionality of EOxServer is controlled, and also a way to extend the existing capabilities with extensions.
-Please refer to the `Plugins`_ section to see how this is done.
+Please refer to the :ref:`Plugins` section to see how this is done.
 By default all available components are enabled.
 * ``LOGGING``: what and how logs are prcessed and stored.
 EOxServer provides a very basic configuration that stores logfiles in the instace directory, but